 - Add salt and pepper to taste and you’ve got a fabulous warm slaw that goes with everything.

-what to serve with fried coleslaw?
+what to serve with fried cabbage and bacon slaw?

 I don’t want to micromanage, but I highly suggest grilling up some brats to go along with.
 Any type of sausage, really.
 It works as a side with any type of grilled meat or poultry.
 And be sure to top any leftovers with a couple of fried eggs.